Skip to Content

 Inside the glacier – at the Mer de Glace above Chamonix

 Have you ever wondered what it would be like to be inside an ice cube?
-No me neither.
-But I have often wondered what it would be like to stay in one of those ice hotels they seem to love in Scandinavia.
-Good for a quick vodka perhaps but I’d rather have a cosy bedroom and a down duvet for a sound night’s sleep.
+No?
+But perhaps you’ve wondered what it would be like to stay in one of those ice hotels they seem to love in Scandinavia.
+Good for a quick vodka perhaps, but I’d rather have a cosy bedroom and a down duvet for a sound night’s sleep.

 Mer de Glace near Chamonix